-[This section describes the procedures for making and processing reports of a TSI, Breach of Security, Security threats, cyber intrusions and Suspicious Activity as part of the requirements of 33 C.F.R. § 103.505 and CG-5P Policy Letter 08-16.
-The Communication protocols identified in Section 3400 will be used in Conjunction with specific Facility Security Officer or Vessel Security Officer procedures defined in this section.
-These procedures should coincide with
+[This section describes the procedures for making and processing reports of a TSI, Breach of Security [BOS], security threats, cyber intrusions and Suspicious Activity [SA] as part of the requirements of 33 C.F.R. § 103.505 and CG-5P Policy Letter 08-16.
+The Communication protocols identified in section 3400 will be used in conjunction with specific Facility Security Officer or Vessel Security Officer Procedures defined in this section.
+These procedures should coincide with those procedures contained in FSPs and VSPs.]